mklwong/DigiLab/README.md

 SigMat
 =========

 Biochemical Signalling Networks modelled in Matlab.
+This is designed to easily and